 Many of these programs have been designed for the regional job market or to provide residents with the foundation they need to continue their post-secondary education.

 The Chetwynd Campus features a dedicated group of staff members, committed to helping learners achieve their goals.
 Opportunities exist for in-class learning in a number of areas, as well as distance education for access to programs offered at other locations.

-Campus services available to students include Aboriginal Education services, bookstore, day care, computer/Internet access, financial aid, and recruiting.
+Campus services available to students include Aboriginal Advisor services, bookstore, day care, computer/Internet access, financial aid, and recruiting.
 Library services are available through the Dawson Creek Campus library.